-Oil prices stumble on weak China exports hangover
+Oil prices slip as weak China exports highlights trade war impact

 Washington and Beijing have been trying to agree a trade deal that will end tit-for-tat tariffs, but talks have dragged on for months as they wrangle over key details.

+Monday’s declines also went against signs on Friday that China was easing its stance on resolving its trade dispute with the United States, confirming on Friday that it was waiving import tariffs for some soybean and pork shipments.

-Monday’s price drops put an end to a strong run in previous sessions fueled by hopes for the OPEC+ production curb deal.
+The price drops also put an end to a strong run in previous sessions fuelled by hopes for the OPEC+ production curb deal.

 On Friday, those producers agreed to deepen their output cuts from 1.2 million barrels per day (bpd) to 1.7 million bpd, representing about 1.7% of global production.

+“What made the announcement constructive ... was the fact that Saudi Arabia said it will produce around 400,000 bpd below its new quota level,” ING Economics said in a note.

+“This would effectively take OPEC+ cuts to 2.1 million bpd,” ING said.

 Still, U.S. production has surged since the OPEC+ cuts were first introduced in 2017 in an attempt to drain a supply glut that had long weighed on prices.
-Output there has risen even as the drill count has fallen, reflecting more efficient well extraction.
+American output has risen even as the drill count has fallen, reflecting more efficient well extraction.

 Energy services firm Baker Hughes said in its closely watched weekly drilling report on Friday that the U.S. drill count fell in the week to Dec.
 6 - a seventh week of decline.